PennLINC/babs/docs/source/walkthrough.rst

     datalad_container 1.1.9
     $ datalad osf-credentials --version
     datalad_osf 0.2.3.1

+We used ``BABS version 0.0.3`` for preparing this example walkthrough.
+You can check your BABS's version via command below:

+..  code-block:: console

+    $ pip show babs
+    Name: babs
+    Version: 0.0.3
+    ...

 Let's create a folder called ``babs_demo`` in root directory as the working directory in this example walkthrough: